-- If you’re looking for a really high quality replacement-head brush, the Silver Care range from Norwex is great.
+- For a high quality replacement-head brush, the Silver Care range from Norwex is great.
 Manufactured in Italy, the replacable heads have a silver coating which claims to reduce bacterial growth.
 The curved brush is sturdy and leaves my mouth feeling really clean.
-When Joe tried it out, the bristles lasted a whole month!

-- If you’re in France, Lamazuna make a replaceable head brush using 70% plant based plastic.
+- For people based in France or Italy, Lamazuna make a replaceable head brush using 70% plant based plastic.